Transmission Operations and Maintenance

 Maximizing the life of wood utility poles is performed in a multi-step process that includes the development of demanding purchasing specifications followed by a comprehensive inspection, testing, and treatment program.

-Coupled with NYPA’s Integrated Vegetation Management program, which is recognized as a "Right-of-Way Steward Utility" through the accreditation program of the Right-of-Way Stewardship Council, the wood pole treatment and inspection program is geared to minimize the environmental impact and disturbance to local land owners.
+Coupled with the NY Power Authority’s Integrated Vegetation Management program, which is recognized as a "Right-of-Way Steward Utility" through the accreditation program of the Right-of-Way Stewardship Council, the wood pole treatment and inspection program is geared to minimize the environmental impact and any potential impact on local landowners.

 Treatments are used either alone or in combination based on utility industry best practices.